Boeing 777 lands safely in Colorado after engine failure rains debris on suburb

 Other posts on social media showed debris from the jet falling on the Denver suburb of Broomfield — a massive circular piece of the engine, largely in tact, just feet in front of someone’s front door, and smaller debris scattered across a turf play field.
 The Broomfield Police Department wrote that it had received no reports of injuries on the ground.

-The police department wrote that the National Transportation Safety Board is sending a team to investigate.
+The National Transportation Safety Board said it was sending a team to investigate the incident.

+“All passengers and crew have deplaned and been transported back to the terminal in DEN,” Gonzalez said Saturday afternoon.
+“We are now working to get our customers on a new flight to Honolulu in the next few hours.”

 Tyler Thal, who lives in the area, told The Associated Press that he was out for a walk with his family when he noticed a large commercial plane flying unusually low and took out his phone to film it.